React Native

 Webview crashes on Android

-You can disable hardware acceleration on the webview by passing android specific props into the webview:
+You can disable hardware acceleration on the Webview by passing android specific props into the Webview:

 <LinkSDK